 Ecclestone arrested in Brazil for carrying pistol on plane

-SAO PAULO (AP) — Former Formula One boss Bernie Ecclestone was arrested in Brazil for having a gun while boarding a plane, police said Thursday.
+SAO PAULO (AP) — Former Formula One head Bernie Ecclestone was arrested in Brazil for having a gun while boarding a plane, police said Thursday.

-He was released on bail and Brazilian media reported that he took a private jet shortly later to Switzerland.
+The 91-year-old Ecclestone was released on bail and Brazilian media reported that he took a private jet to Switzerland a short time later.

-Sao Paulo state’s public security secretariat said in a statement that “an 89-year-old businessman was detained after federal policemen found a gun in his luggage on Wednesday around 9:30 p.m. in the X-ray area of the Viracopos airport in Campinas.”
+Sao Paulo state’s public security secretariat said in a statement that Ecclestone “was detained after federal policemen found a gun in his luggage on Wednesday around 9:30 p.m. in the X-ray area of the Viracopos airport in Campinas.”

+Sao Paulo police said in another statement that Ecclestone “claimed to be the owner of the illegal gun, but alleged he did not know it was in its personal luggage.”

-Police described the weapon as an unloaded 0.32 LW Seecamp pistol, which was seized.
-Ecclestone, who confirmed to police the gun was his, was released after paying 6,060 Brazilian reals ($1,240).
+Police added the former executive did not want to involve lawyers in the case.
+He was released after paying 6,060 Brazilian reals ($1,240).

+A police report written at the airport and obtained by The Associated Press shows Ecclestone told police he bought the pistol from an unidentified F1 mechanic about five years ago.
+He said the weapon was kept on a farm in the Sao Paulo state countryside.

+Police described the weapon, which was seized, as an unloaded 0.32 LW Seecamp pistol.

 The former Formula One executive, who left the series in 2017, has family in Brazil and is a frequent visitor to the South American nation.